nate-strauser/meteor-cookbook/svg/recipe.md

 		.remove();
 };
 ```

-Here we have our `updateChartData` function which has only been just barely changed to accomdate the color propery being part of the object rather than an ordinal scale as it was in the original.
+Here we have our `updateChartData` function which has only been just barely changed to accommodate the color property being part of the object rather than an ordinal scale as it was in the original.
 The function was named `change` in the original D3 example.

 ```
+Template.animatedDonutChart.events({
+	'click input':function(){
+		//loop through sections
 		Sections.find({}).forEach(function(section){
 			//update the value of the section
 			Sections.update({_id:section._id},{$set:{value:Math.random()}});
 		});
+	}
+});
 ```

 Here is the event handler code attached to the 'Randomize Values' button.
-It simply assigns a new random value to each section.
-Since we've used `Deps.autorun` we already reactivity in place, we just need to update the underlying data and the graph automatically updates.
+It simply assigns a new random value to each section object.
+Since we've used `Deps.autorun`, we already have reactivity in place, we simply just update the underlying data and the graph automatically updates.

 Let's take a look at the SVG code that D3 generates for this Donut Chart